xwausse/SQL-homework/lesson-4/homework/homework.md

 # Lesson 4: Filtering and Ordering Data

-Here are 27 homework tasks for Lesson 4, categorized into easy, medium, and hard levels.
-These tasks cover:
 ✅ Filtering and Ordering Data
 ✅ Using SELECT TOP, OFFSET-FETCH
 ✅ Using ISNULL and COALESCE